dddrrreee/cs140e-24win/labs/7-bootloader/README.md

   0. Start working on getting `my-install unix-side/hello.bin` to boot correctly.
   1. You can toggle tracing on and off from the command line.
-     `my-install --trace-control` will emit the bootloader
+     `./my-install --trace-control` will emit the bootloader
-     control messsages.  `my-install --trace-all` will emit all bootloader messages (including the code)
+     control messsages.  `./my-install --trace-all` will emit all bootloader messages (including the code)
      so you can compare what you do to other people.
-  2. Make sure you check that the `TRACE:simple_boot:` hash output matches other people: if not, there is a bug in your `read_file`.
+  2. Make sure you check that the `BOOT:simple_boot:` hash output matches other people: if not, there is a bug in your `read_file`.
   3. Once this works, run the tests in the `checkoff` directory.
      The [checkoff README](checkoff/README.md) describes them in